 I love to make miniatures.
 I started making books that fit into a matchbox pretty much immediately when I started making books.
-For the same reason many bookbinders do: Because these leftovers of beautiful papers and leather and whatnot are lying around, and they seem to good to toss.
-So we make another, smaller book from it.
-But there are still leftovers…
+I started to accumulate scraps of beautiful papers and leather, cut-offs left over from larger books, and they seem too good to toss.
+So I made another, smaller book from it.
+But there were still leftovers…

-On the left you see one of my very first “matchbooks”, and also one of the very first of these small books with some sort of content: there were dandelion leaves painted on the edges of the first page of each signature, and a guinea pig was shown running around, eating them all up, leaving none of the for the last signature.
+On the top you see one of my very first “matchbooks”, and also one of the very first of these small books with some sort of content: there were dandelion leaves painted on the edges of the first page of each signature, and a guinea pig was shown running around, eating them all up, leaving none of them for the last signature.

-I once made a minitature library, just to give it away.
-I don’t clearly remember what for.
-I think it was for a promotion for an Etsy Team I was a member of at the time.
+I once made a miniature library, just to give it away.
+I think it was for a promotion for an Etsy Team.
 Here the whole shelf with eight books fit inside the matchbox.
 You can see it on the right.

 To touch and to cut was a miniature book, and the first of my works with a mathematical content, The City/Die Stadt is a miniature book, sitting in a matchbox again, The Smiley Oracle, …